Mahmoud217TR/my-cheat-sheets/laravel/dealing with policies.md

 ```

 To use this on controller or in the app:

 ```php
 $this->authorize('update',$user->profile); // pass the profile
 ```

 To use this on blade using blade diretive `@can`:

 ```blade
 @can('update',$user->profile);
 ```

 ## Guest Approach (Null User) in Policies

-If you have some method that could accept null user or a guest put `?` before the user model.
+If you have some method that could accept null `User` or a guest put `?` before the user model.
 for example:

 ```php
 public function view(?User $user, Profile $profile){
     // do some stuff